Produced by Johnny Hamp Firstimers was a locally-

 The most successful act the show had was The Amen Corner, and Hamp kept a photo of

-A list provided by Mark Dixon on the Missing Episodes message board suggests the show had a leaning towards psych and pop with many fascinating appearances gone for good.
-No shows are thought to exist.
+A list provided by Mark Dixon on the Missing Episodes message board suggests the show had a leaning towards psych and pop with many fascinating appearances gone for good as no shows are thought to exist.